TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 Done in 2.8s using pnpm v11.21.0
 ```

-* Fixed another native config loader warning.
-I was importing shared `vitest.config.ts` config without specifying the `.ts` file extension.
+I also fixed another native config loader warning.
+I was importing my shared `vitest.config.ts` config without specifying the `.ts` file extension.
-* Adding `.ts` leads to a TypeScript error.
-This time I held my nose and did what TypeScript wants, importing as `vitest.config.js`.
+Adding `.ts` leads to a TypeScript error, which is why I left it off in the first place.
+This time I held my nose and did what TypeScript wants, importing as `vitest.config.js` (even though it seems ridiculous to import a file with the extension it *would have* if I had run it through the TypeScript compiler).

 # Vite plugin-react 6

-* Replaced `plugin-react-swc` with standard `plugin-react`.
-Standard plugin now as fast as swc.
+Finally, I replaced `plugin-react-swc` with the standard `plugin-react`.
+The standard plugin has also been re-implemented in Rust, so should now be as fast as SWC.

 ```
 % pnpm remove -r @vitejs/plugin-react-swc